kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *no ability to clearly demarcate roles*

 ### UNEQUAL TREATMENT OF LOCATIONS OR FUNCTIONS
-> Some locations, functions, or teams are not given the same attention and importance as others.
-Employees who work in those places feel neglected and have limited opportunities comparing to other employees.
+> Different locations, functions, or teams are not paid the same amount of attention or seen as important as others.
+Some employees feel neglected and lacking same opportunities as others.

 __Exemplary statements reported by employees:__